Drummer.

 He is an intrepid and longstanding figure of the San Francisco Bay Area avant-garde jazz scene, playing and recording with many of the Bay Area's improvisational players, from saxophonists John Tchicai, Marco Eneidi and Larry Ochs to koto player Miya Masaoka and pianist Matthew Goodheart.

-He has also been Bay Area drummer of choice for legends such as Wadada Leo Smith, Cecil Taylor, Joe McPhee, George Lewis, Raphe Malik, Dave Douglas, Biggi Vinkeloe and Paul Plimley.
+He stands as Bay Area drummer of choice for legends such as Wadada Leo Smith, Cecil Taylor, Joe McPhee, George Lewis, Raphe Malik, Dave Douglas, Biggi Vinkeloe and Paul Plimley.

 Much of Robinson's work has seen him featured in the stellar rhythm section of Robinson and bassist Lisle Ellis, especially including the band "What We Live” with Larry Ochs on saxophones.
 This tenacious trio toured in Europe and North America from 1994 – 2002, sometimes with special guests such as Dave Douglas, Wadada Leo Smith or Kazakh vocalist Saadet Turkoz.
 Recordings with all three of these artists were made in that period as well as three trio recordings.